-It is clear that you need to consume balanced foods before the workout.
+It is clear that you need to consume balanced foods before a workout.
 Keep the macros, supplements, water, and timing in mind to reap the best benefits.
-So, get ready with your pre-workout solid or liquid food, and rock your next workout session.
+So, get ready with your pre-workout nutrition plan and rock your next workout session.
 We hope that this article has given you a better idea on what to eat before a workout.
 Cheers!

 - What Should You Eat Before And After Yoga?

 - 15 Best Homemade Pre- and Post-Workout Energy Drinks

 - 25 Best Foods To Increase Your Stamina